 SIMs and Deals in Germany

 Germany is a market where MVNOs enjoy an abnormally large portion of the market space.
 For this reason they are generally the best option when it comes to cheap SIMs and data.
 If you are a traveler you may need to provide the address of your hotel/hostel and present a passport.
 You won’t be able to purchase an MVNO SIM from the airport but will need to travel to a phone shop or normal store.
 For instance, you can purchase a Lidl SIM from the same checkout you buy your groceries at.

 Blau is an MVNO on the E-Plus network and offers flat rate packets.
 You can get 1GB for 9.90 EUR leading up to a 5GB deal for 19.80 EUR.
-The supermarket brand Lidl also offer mobile service as an MVNO (Now part of Fonic).
+The supermarket brand Lidl also offers mobile service as an MVNO (Now part of Fonic).
 They are the best value for a 5GB packet, which costs 14.99 EUR for the month.
 If you are looking for something smaller with a lower cost, Tchibo Mobil works off of the O2 network and charges 6.95 EUR for 300MB of data.

 2G coverage is available in even the farthest flung corners of Germany and from all providers, but 4G coverage is most easily obtained from the main MNOs such as E-Plus and Vodafone.